mesosphere/dcos-docs-site/pages/docs/1.10/deploying-services/task-handling/configure-task-handling/index.md

 ---
+layout: layout.pug
-post_title: Configure Task Handling
+title: Configure Task Handling
-nav_title: Configure Task Handling
+navigationTitle: Configure Task Handling
-menu_order: 0
+menuWeight: 0
 ---

 You can configure Marathon's actions on unreachable tasks.
 The `unreachableStrategy` parameter of your app or pod definition allows you to configure this in two ways: by defining when a new task instance should be launched, and by defining when a task instance should be expunged.